tvdk-sudoku/Year11Notes/content/notes/AEECO - Demand and Supply.md

 - *Contraction* of Supply: *Decrease* in price

 ### Shift:
-	- The quantity suppied of the good changes at every price
+> The quantity supplied of the good changes at every price
 - Due to a change in *non-price* factors
 - *Rightward* shift: *Increase* in supply
 - *Leftward* shift: *Decrease* in supply